+Evidence of Meeting the Standard

 SBVC considers long-range plans, including revenue, growth, expenditure, and fund balance forecasts when making short-term financial plans to ensure the fiscal stability of SBVC.

 The College Council considers the budget forecast when making decisions to fund one-time needs and ongoing commitments.
 For example, the Budget Committee reviewed the budget forecast and “what-if” scenarios prior to making a recommendation to the College Council to spend $1 million from the general fund balance for the fiscal year 2014 one-time needs requests of program review and to not recommend any ongoing commitments for the upcoming fiscal year.
 Likewise, the College Council was apprised of short- and long-term financial information prior to approving and recommending the expenditure to the president (9.31, 9.32).